dustinpfister/blog_posts/_posts/phaser-tilemap.md

 ## 2 - Basic tile sheet example

 For a basic example of using a tile map, I made an example that is just a single layer, and will cycle throw all possible index values for a tile when it is clicked.
+The basic process is to create an instance of a tile map, add a sprite sheet to it that will be used to skin the tiles, create at least one layer, and then set some index values for the tiles.

 ### 2.1 - Create a tilemap instance